5/12/2023

 Ted Goldthorpe

 Thank you, Jason.
 In closing, we remain focused on identifying and executing new growth avenues to create value for our business and our shareholders, both in credit as an asset class and through strategic relationships or transactions with other platforms.
 We look forward to updating you on the progress on all fronts.
 We see a clear pathway for growth through 2023 and are in a strong position to generate value for our shareholders.
 This concludes our prepared remarks.
-We'd now like to transition the call to a Q&A session if the operator can please coordinate.
+We'd now like to transition the call to a Q&A session if the operator could please coordinate.

 speaker